repboxr/repboxReport/ai_resp.md

   }

   class_df = class_info$class_df
-  # Ensure IDs are characters for JS matching
   if ("tabid" %in% names(class_df)) class_df$tabid = as.character(class_df$tabid)
   if ("regid" %in% names(class_df)) class_df$regid = as.character(class_df$regid)

-  # 2. Load the SPECIFIC map version associated with this classification
   if (is.null(class_info$map_ver_info)) {
     stop("Could not find map_ver_info in pru.Rds of the classification product.")
   }